 Data breaches can happen easily.
 That’s why education on industry security measures and how to use them is key.
 “We are not like ‘the sky is falling’ because it is not,” Pitarra said.
 “The industry has done its job in creating security measures and kits.
 We want to raise awareness.”

-If your small business is leasing a copy machine, here are three step process we recommend to mitigate your risk of a data breach:
+If your small business is leasing a copy machine, here’s a three-step process we recommend to mitigate your risk of a data breach:

 - Have a written security policy that is annually reviewed and if necessary updated.
 Also, make sure employees understand the policy and are in compliance through regular training and education.